shellysheynin/A-Hierarchical-Transformation-Discriminating-Generative-Model-for-Few-Shot-Anomaly-Detection/README.md

 Common training options:
 ```
 --min_size                  image minimal size at the coarser scale (default 25)
 --max_size                  image minimal size at the coarser scale (default 64)
 --niter                     number of iterations to train per scale
 --num_images                number of images to train on (1,5,10 in the paper)
 --size_image                the original image size (default 128*128)
 --fraction_defect           the number of patches to consider in defect detection (recommended arguments: 0.01-0.1)
 --pos_class                 the normal class to train on
 --dataset                   paris/cifar/mnist/fashionmnist/mvtec
+--random_images_download    "True" if training random images from the normal class (otherwise, specify the index of the training image in --index_download)
 ```

 ##  Results and applications